 No Products in the Cart

-Omega 3, 6, 9 Fish Oil.
+Biobrade Omega 3 Fish Oil High Strength.
 A premium blend of Omega’s 3, 6 and 9 from fish, flaxseed and sunflower oils providing a comprehensive fatty acid profile containing eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), precursors of certain eicosanoids that are known to reduce inflammation in the body, and have other health benefits for your heart, circulation and joint health.

 Omega 3 6 9 provides a potent blend of Omega 3, Omega 6 and Omega 9 complex fatty acids needed for metabolic regulation and structural support.
 Omega 3 fish oil contains both DHA (Docosahexaenoic Acid) and EPA (Eicosapentaenoic Acid), which is vital for good health.

 Omega-3 fats are a crucial part of human cell membranes.
 They also have a number of other important functions, including improving heart health, brain function, eye health, immunity and much more.
 Omega 3 fatty acids can increase "good" HDL cholesterol.
 They can also reduce triglycerides, blood pressure and the formation of arterial plaques.